Astrolabes

 By Spencer Connor

 When looking back at the history of astronomical instruments, there is perhaps nothing that that looks quite like an astrolabe.
-There is something undeniably artistic about these device and yet they are clearly scientific in basis, it’s clear that there is a high level of craftsmanship associated with them beyond just functionality.
+There is something undeniably artistic about these device and yet they are clearly scientific in basis; it’s clear that there is a high level of craftsmanship associated with them beyond just functionality.
 But what are they used for and how?
-Astrolabes are often quoted as having more than 1000 uses but fundamentally they really only do one, like a modern calculator may only have a handful of functions but each can serve a multitude of uses.
-That fundamental function is a coordinate transform between the celestial sphere and the observer reference frame.
+Astrolabes are often quoted as having more than 1000 uses but fundamentally they really only do two, like a modern calculator may only have a handful of functions but each can serve a multitude of uses.

 The celestial sphere can be imagined as a transparent shell around the earth upon which all the stars are fixed.
 In antiquity this was believed to have have been a physical construct floating out around the globe, the true form of the heavens.
 But even in modern day we use it as a convenient analog, as it accurately represents the results of calculations for astrolabes and similar devices to the precision required.